vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 will give you the titles of films sorted by release year, from newest to oldest.

-What way does `ORDER BY` sort results by default?
+Which way does `ORDER BY` sort results by default?

 *** =instructions
 - Alphabetically